ARE APOSTLES AND PROPHETS STILL RELEVANT TO THE CHURCH?

 It was for the above reasons why the AoG in Canada USA and Australia had a policy change eliminating title of apostle and prophet.

-Granted, the New Apostolic Reform movement have since cleaned up their act with no pushing while administering gifts of healing – no slaying in the Spirit, no leg growing or teeth being filled with Gold.
+Thanks to Brian Houston, the New Apostolic Reform movement have since cleaned up their act with no pushing while administering gifts of healing – no slaying in the Spirit, no leg growing or teeth being filled with Gold.
 But some apostolic churches such as the (BCFF) practice 'spiritual birthing' whereby women, and at times even men, claim to be having actual contractions of the womb brought on by the anointing of the holy spirit, while they retch and moan as though experiencing childbirth.
 In fact ,when I was attending the Gympie Family Fellowship I was told by the senior pastor not to speak in tongues when prophesying.

 A book entitled “The Apostolic Revolution” written by the late (Apostle) David Cartledge who writes from 30 years’ experience as national executive of the Assemblies of God Australia (AGA) and co-founder of the ACC.